exochron/MountJournalEnhanced/README.md

 + the ridiculous fly in animation of the rider

 ## Help wanted
 - Have you found any bug or do you have some suggestions?
-Please let me know in the issue tracker on [Curseforge](https://www.curseforge.com/wow/addons/mount-journal-enhanced/issues) or [GitHub](https://github.com/exochron/MountJournalEnhanced/issues).
+Please let me know in the issue tracker on [GitHub](https://github.com/exochron/MountJournalEnhanced/issues) or [Curseforge](https://www.curseforge.com/wow/addons/mount-journal-enhanced/issues).
 - Is your language still missing some texts?
-You can helpt to localize the addon into your language on [Curseforge](https://www.curseforge.com/wow/addons/mount-journal-enhanced/localization).
+You can help to localize the addon into your language on [Curseforge](https://www.curseforge.com/wow/addons/mount-journal-enhanced/localization).
 - Are you interested in developing addons as well?
 Then come join me at [GitHub](https://github.com/exochron/MountJournalEnhanced).
 Don't worry about not knowing LUA.
 It's easy to learn. ;-)